 He was also responsible for ushering through the Dodd-Frank Wall Street Reform Act, named after himself and Senator Chris Dodd, D. Conn.
 Its eight measures fixed some of the problems that caused the financial crisis.
 It also established the Consumer Financial Protection Bureau.
 It limited banks' use of depositors' funds with the Volcker Rule.

 Frank's Early Career

-Barney Frank was a Massachusetts State Representative (1972-1980).
-He has taught at several Boston area universities.
+Barney Frank was a Massachusetts State Representative (1973-1980).
 He is a graduate of both Harvard College (1962) and Harvard Law School (1977).
-He pursued a Ph.D. at Harvard.
-He left in 1968 to become chief assistant to Mayor Kevin White of Boston.
-He served in the Massachusetts House of Representatives from 1972 to 1980, and was admitted to the bar in 1979.
+He was a teaching fellow in political science at Harvard University.
+In 1968, he became the chief assistant to Mayor Kevin White of Boston.
+He served in the Massachusetts House of Representatives from 1973 to 1980.

 In 2012, Frank retired from politics.
 In 2015, he published his memoir, Frank: A Life in Politics from the Great Society to Same-Sex Marriage.
 He is currently a professional public speaker.